 Some of the most important questions you should ask your lawyer include the following:

 Personal injury lawyers will generally handle auto accidents, slip and falls, and dog bites.
-Some may also handle medical malpractice/birth injury and others workers’ compensation or workplace accidents.
-But there can be broader topics than it may seem.
+Some may also handle medical malpractice/birth injury and other workers’ compensation or workplace accidents.
+But there can be broader topics than they may seem.

 For example, auto accidents could include car accidents, bicycle accidents, pedestrian knockdowns, motorcycle crashes, and trucking wrecks.
 While liability in most of these cases is similar, there are important differences.
 This is particularly true of trucking wrecks, which have a completely unique set of rules and regulations known as the Federal Motor Carrier Safety Administration (FMCSA) regulations.
 These are very important rules and regulations for a lawyer to know about to help prove a case.
 A lawyer who normally handles just car accident cases may not know about the FMCSA regulations in a trucking accident case which is often considered much more complex than a regular car accident case.

 Therefore, it is important to be specific and ask if your lawyer has handled your particular type of case before and can give you some outcomes.
 It is crucial to ask this about the trial experience to ensure your attorney has experience in court.

 Where are you licensed, are you in good standing, and have you been disciplined or suspended?

 Knowing whether a lawyer is experienced is one thing, but also properly licensed and without any blemishes on their record is another.
 It is always important to ensure that your attorney is appropriately licensed to handle your case, is in good standing with the state bar, and has not been subject to any restrictions or suspensions.
 These could be warning signs.

 How are you paid, how am I paid, and who pays the upfront costs?